CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/getting-started-v2.md

 ## Getting started with the lab

-Welcome to your Secure Windows Servers Azure Arc & Microsoft Defender Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment